JoshuaFadase/Voice-Journal/README.md

 <h1>Upcoming features</h1>

 1. Text customiztion such as font. colour etc
-2. ablity to export text files from the app
+2. Ablity to export text files from the app
 3. Connect to NoteSum